 Nevada Scooter Accident Attorneys

 Many communities in Nevada have debated electric scooters, commonly referred to as e-scooters.
 This, as rideshare companies such as Lime and Bird seek to make their e-scooters available in cities, and hospital emergency departments report sharp increases in injuries from scooter accidents.
 Read on for more information about scooter accidents and the laws that govern them.
-Meanwhile, if a scooter accident left you injured due to the negligence of another party or parties, please call Benson & Bingham Accident Injury Lawyers, LLC’s Nevada scooter accident lawyers.
+Meanwhile, if a scooter accident left you injured due to the negligence of another party or parties, please call Benson & Bingham Accident Injury Lawyers, LLC’s Las Vegas Scooter Accident Attorney.
 We have experience with these accidents—among the $500 million we have recovered for our clients, we obtained $175,000 in a Nevada scooter accident.
 Please call us now to tell us about your scooter accident to see what our Nevada scooter accident attorneys at Benson & Bingham Accident Injury Lawyers can do to help you.

 The Dangers of Scooters